sl-design-system/components/README.md

 ### Local development

 To launch a local version of the Storybook deploy (runs all storybooks at the same time):
-- `yarn workspace @sanomalearning/slds-storybook start --watch`

-To launch a storybook instance for a specific package:
- - `yarn workspace @sanomalearning/slds-[core|editor|grid] start --watch`
+- `yarn start --watch`

 You don't need to run a separarate `yarn build --watch` to build the components separately

 ### Website

-To run the documentation website locally, run `yarn workspace @sanomalearning/slds-docs start:site` from the project root.
+To run the documentation website locally, run `yarn workspace @sl-design-system/website start:site` from the project root.